 In order to minimize risks, employers must implement a series of control measures, such as providing a way for the lone worker to communicate with the employer and/or first responders.
 Increasingly more companies are investing in mass communication software and personal safety devices like SafeSignal.
 These devices range in how they operate, but one of the more innovative and effective solutions connects to a mobile phone.

-The lone worker can wear a wrist tether, headphones, or anything that plugs into their mobile phone.
-A connected mobile phone lone worker safety app can be turned on to begin monitoring.
-If the accessory is pulled loose from the audio jack, an alert is sent to an offsite monitoring center who uses GPS to locate the lone worker.
+Before entering a potentially dangerous situation, the lone worker can either plug a tether into his/her mobile phone or start a timed session.
+If the accessory is pulled loose or the timed session expires, an alert is sent to an offsite monitoring center who uses GPS to locate the lone worker.
 Help is immediately sent to the location without the worker ever having to log into their phone, manually call for help, or tap on any apps.

 The monitoring service uses the information previously inputted on the phone by the worker to provide first responders or employers with identifying information, such as height, weight, hair color, and even a real-time description of the clothing they are wearing.
 This has been a life-saving feature for lone workers in the social work industry.